n-buckley/travel-tanzania/readme.md

 - [ ] Make the flex box better responsive for smaller screens.
 Maybe ```flex-dir: column``` if screen too small?

 Good lord, every time I work with flex boxes I get this problem.
-Theres left/right scrolling because it overflows and I never remeber how I fix it. 😑
+Theres left/right scrolling because it overflows and I never remember how I fix it. 😑
 -- Oh, oops I got it I just had a weird margin somewhere.

 - [ ] Ew the pins are ugly.
 Get some icon to replace that rip